 What Is the Philippines Electronic Travel Authorization?

-The Electronic Travel Authorization for the Philippines (eTA Philippines) is an online visa currently only available for citizens of Taiwan.
+The Electronic Travel Authorization for the Philippines (eTA Philippines) is an online travel authorization currently only available for citizens of Taiwan.

 In the future, it will be launched for more countries, but the final list of nationalities has not yet been confirmed.

-The eTA for the Philippines simplifies the process of obtaining a tourist visa to travel to the country.
+The eTA for the Philippines simplifies the process of obtaining a tourist permit to travel to the country.
 Applicants can complete the Philippines eTA form from the comfort of their home or office.

-All a Taiwanese traveler needs is to have access to a reliable Internet connection in order to complete their application form.
+All a Taiwanese visitor needs is to have access to a reliable Internet connection in order to complete their application form.

 Who Needs an eTA Visa Waiver for the Philippines?

-To apply for this Philippines electronic travel authorization, the applicant needs a passport with a minimum validity of six months beyond the expected stay in the Philippines.
+To apply for the Philippines electronic travel authorization, the traveler needs a valid and eligible passport with a minimum validity of six months beyond the expected stay in the Philippines.

 Taiwan also has an electronic visa system available for Filipino citizens who wish to travel to Taiwan.